-You love olive oil, but hate how quickly it solidifies if you don’t use it.
+You love olive oil but hate how quickly it solidifies if you don’t use it.
 You can’t cook with solidified oil!
 Or you can’t use the rest of the olive oil in the container because it’s too solid to properly store it.
-What you need is a guide on how to unsolidify olive oil and make it liquid again so that you don’t have to throw out this expensive kitchen favorite.
+Here are a few methods you can use to unsolidify olive oil and make it liquid again.

 Olive Oil Usually Gets Cloudy in Temperatures Below 40F (5C).

 Oil can solidify in two ways – by forming crystals or by becoming cloudy.
 Olive oil usually becomes cloudy when you store it in a fridge, and that’s because at low temperatures, the oil gets more viscous, and its molecules move slower.
 That makes it easier for them to clump together and form a cloudy state.